 Here at Be Wiser we know the best thing for our customers is to quote wiser – that means giving you an insurance quote completely tailored to your needs.
 The number of seats in your car shouldn’t affect the price of your insurance, but inevitably, a larger car will usually cost more due to many other factors.

 We understand that everyone values getting more for your money.
-Therefore, all our clients enjoy free breakdown cover, free claim assistance and free handbag/wallet and gadget cover.
+Therefore, all our clients enjoy free breakdown cover, free claim assistance and free legal expenses cover.
 Finding the right 7 seater car insurance for you is something that we can help you with.
 Start your search for the perfect policy with us!